Parol: History

+Like in other parts of Southeast Asia, paper lanterns were introduced to the Philippines before the Spanish colonization of the Philippines.
 The word paról is the modern Filipino spelling of the original Spanish name farol, meaning "lantern".
 In the native languages, parol and lanterns in general are also known as paritaan.

-The tradition of the parol dates back to the Spanish colonial period of the Philippines.
+The tradition of the parol becoming associated with Christmas dates back to the Spanish colonial period of the Philippines.
 It is a local adaptation of the Hispanic tradition of carrying small light sources (like torches, candles, or braziers) during the nine-day Christmas Novena procession leading up to the midnight mass (called Simbang Gabi in the Philippines).

 They are particularly associated with the Panunulúyan pageant accompanying the procession, which is a reenactment of the search for lodgings by Joseph and the pregnant Virgin Mary in Bethlehem.
 The actors portraying Joseph and Mary, as well as the townspeople, carried paper lanterns made with bamboo and Japanese paper (papel de japón).
 After the procession, these lanterns were then hung outside houses as decorations.
 Over time, they became an indispensable part of Filipino Christmas tradition.
 The significance of the parol in traditional Philippine Christmas celebrations is underscored in a letter by José Rizal in 1893.
 While he was in exile in Dapitan, Rizal asked his family to send him Japanese paper so he might "celebrate Christmas properly."

 Early Spanish-era parols were initially simple rectangular or oblong shapes and were made with white paper.
 They were illuminated by candles or coconut oil lamps.
 Their shapes and colors became more diverse by the 1830s, including intricate designs made with folded papercutting.
 The lanterns were all made by hand, and thus the designs varied by household.